-The old chair, the five bikes, tools, the camping gear and the skiing equipment you haven’t used since 2001.
-Now, people are going to want to have a look inside and see what the space is like.
+The old chair, the five bikes, tools, the camping gear, and the skiing equipment you haven’t used since 2001.
+Now, people are going to want to have a look inside and see what space is like.

 A garage can often be a place of dreams.
 People want to have a home office, an art studio, or a bike workshop.

-De-clutter the place and make sure that your potential buyers can visualise themselves bringing ideas to life.
-You’ll have to move out anyways, so you might as well start clearing the garage now.
+De-clutter the place and make sure that your potential buyers can visualize themselves bringing ideas to life.
+You’ll have to move out anyway, so you might as well start clearing the garage now.

-If you’ve got a patio, a deck or a balcony then a good wash can work wonders.
-Just as when you wash your clothes and do the dishes, you need a good soap to get rid of that dirt, green algae and mould.
-There are hundreds (probably more like thousands) of homemade recipes for soaps, often including laundry detergent, water and bleach.
+If you’ve got a patio, a deck, or a balcony then a good wash can work wonders.
+Just as when you wash your clothes and do the dishes, you need a good soap to get rid of that dirt, green algae, and mold.
+There are hundreds (probably more like thousands) of homemade recipes for soaps, often including laundry detergent, water, and bleach.
 While it might work, it’s likely to leave a bit of a mess.
 We recommend Cuprinol Decking Restorer, it’s easy to use and it does the job of removing dirt.
 (If you are based in Australia you can look for a similar product at your local hardware store).

 # 10 The final tidy up